 Ley had a knack for revamping his group to maintain its popularity.
 He had always enjoyed the presence of a woman in the band—Photas Myosotis and Henriette "Miss Bora" Borauzima being two notable collaborators—and in 1981 he launched a bombshell in the person of Mbilia Bel.
 In that era marked by the country's precipitous economic decline, a concert with Ley and Mbilia Bel at the mike would still sell out.
 Ley also recorded the albums Choc Choc Choc 1983 and L'Evenement with Franco, his chief rival and leader of O.K.
 Jazz, during this period.

 Mbilia Bel quit the band at the end of 1987.
 Ley replaced her with Faya Tess and kept pumping out the records.
 As the country's economy lay in ruins, unable to support an entertainment industry any longer, Ley and Afrisa spent most of their time in Paris or on tour.
 Ley moved a smaller version of the group to the United States in 1994 where he recorded two albums, Muzina and Africa Worldwide, for Rounder.
 The musicians played concerts around the U.S. for nearly two years before finally breaking up.
 Ley recorded again in Paris using Congolese session musicians, then returned home to Kinshasa to launch a new career in politics.
 He served in the Congolese government in various capacities until he suffered a debilitating stroke in July of 2008.
-He was flown to Belgium for treatment and convalescence and now resides in France, living in what looks increasingly like retirement.
+He was flown to Belgium for treatment and convalescence and then moved on to France to live in what increasingly looked like retirement.

 Tabu Ley ranks as one of the twentieth century's greatest African singers.
 He surpassed his mentor, Joseph Kabasele, as Congolese music's leading voice and became one of its most prolific composers, rivaled only by Franco and another O.K.
 Jazz member, Simaro Lutumba.
 Ley also enjoyed phenomenal success as a band leader; Afrisa and its earlier incarnations spanned four decades.
-Whether or not Ley resumes his career, he has left a legacy few can match.
+He left a legacy few can match.

 Career Retrospective: Tabu Ley Rochereau: The Voice of Lightness (Stern's STCD3027-28) 2007.